The Witcher 3 Wild Hunt: Why I don't receive any experience points? The Witcher 3 Guide

-Important - some quests don't have information about suggested character level.
+- Some quests don't have information about suggested character level.
 Don't worry about it, those are unique quests about, for example, playing Gwent card game.

-Important - the scaling of experience described above affects some other activities for which you gain experience as well.
+- The scaling of experience described above affects some other activities for which you gain experience as well.
 It includes securing some optional locations (the question marks on the map).